 The Wallace Collection displays an array of European oil paintings from the fourteenth to the mid-nineteenth century which, among museums in England, is surpassed only by those in the National Gallery.

 It is particularly strong in Dutch and Flemish paintings of the seventeenth century and in eighteenth and nineteenth-century French paintings, though there are also outstanding works by English, Italian and Spanish artists.

-There is also a fine group of English and French watercolours of the nineteenth century, including works by Bonington, Turner, Gericault and Decamps, as well as more than three hundred miniatures from the sixteenth to the nineteenth centuries, most of which are by French artists, though there are also some exceptional English works.
-The paintings, watercolours and miniatures in the Wallace Collection offer an unrivalled opportunity to see a fashionable nineteenth-century collection brought together in London and Paris with exceptional taste and almost unlimited resources.
+There is also a fine group of English and French watercolours of the nineteenth century, including works by Bonington, Turner, Gericault and Decamps, as well as more than three hundred miniatures from the sixteenth to the nineteenth centuries, most of which are by French artists, though there are also some exceptional exceptional works.
+The paintings, watercolours and miniatures in the Wallace Collection offer an unrivalled opportunity to see a fashionable mid-nineteenth-century collection brought together in London and Paris with exceptional taste and almost unlimited resources.